-Looking for a good defence for Black against 1.e4?
-Study the French Defence and find out if you like it.
+Are you looking for a good defence for Black against 1.e4?
+Study the French Defense and find out if you like it.

 The French defense is a solid and hard to beat chess opening, but Black can feel locked in as the game takes on a blocked character at times, especially in the early phase of the opening.